 Living Wage Model

--a love that extends to all persons in all places, including the workplace.
+Throughout Scripture, God commands us to treat workers with respect, dignity, and fairness.
+Exploitation or underpayment of workers is incompatible with Christ’s commandment to love our neighbor—a love that extends to all persons in all places, including the workplace.
 The Old Testament and New Testament include explicit warnings to those who would withhold fair pay to workers.
-"Woe to him . . . who makes neighbors work for nothing and does not give them their wages” (Jeremiah 22:13).
+“How terrible for [him] . . . working his countrymen for nothing, refusing to give them their wages” (Jeremiah 22:13).
 “Listen!
-The wages of the laborers who mowed your fields, which you kept back by fraud, cry out, and the cries of the harvesters have reached the ears of the Lord of hosts" (James 5:4).
+Hear the cries of the wages of your field hands.
+These are the wages you stole from those who harvested your fields.
+The cries of the harvesters have reached the ears of the Lord of heavenly forces” (James 5:4).

-- reflect the local cost of living;
+• reflect the local cost of living;

-- provide for adequate health coverage for employees and their dependents;
+• provide for adequate health coverage for employees and their dependents;

-- provide mechanisms for training, promotion, and advancement for all United Methodist employees at all levels; and
+• provide mechanisms for training, promotion, and advancement for all United Methodist employees at all levels; and

-- ensure that fair and consistently applied personnel policies pertain to all employees of The United Methodist Church and its agencies.
+• ensure that fair and consistently applied personnel policies pertain to all employees of The United Methodist Church and its agencies.

-From The Book of Resolutions of The United Methodist Church - 2008.
-Copyright © 2008 by The United Methodist Publishing House.
+From The Book of Resolutions of The United Methodist Church - 2016.
+Copyright © 2016 by The United Methodist Publishing House.
 Used by permission.